Prerequisites

 To map the amino acid sequences of each D. melanogaster CDS against the D. yakuba scaffold, BLAST must translate the entire D. yakuba scaffold sequence in all six reading frames (i.e., three reading frames of the positive strand and three reading frames of the negative strand) and then compare each conceptual translation against each CDS sequence from D. melanogaster.
 Thus, we will conduct a tblastn search using the CDS as the query and the nucleotide sequence of the scaffold as the subject.

-1. Scroll down to the CDS usage map (under the "Polypeptide Details" tab).
+1. Scroll down to the CDS usage map (under the “Polypeptide Details” tab, Figure 47, orange arrow).
 Since Rheb has 5 CDS’s, we will need to run five different tblastn searches, one for each CDS.
-Let’s start with CDS-1 (Figure 47).
+Let’s start with CDS-1 (Figure 47, red arrow).

 3. Copy the protein sequence (including the header) shown in the pop-up window.

 Figure 47.
-Use the Gene Record Finder to retrieve the amino acid sequence for CDS-1 (FlyBase ID: 1_9834_0).
-To obtain the sequence for CDS-1, select row 1 (left arrow) and then copy the protein sequence shown in the pop-up window (right).
-The "Size (aa)" column (circle) indicates how many amino acids (aa) are in each CDS (e.g., CDS-1 is 16 amino acids long).
+Use the Gene Record Finder to retrieve the amino acid sequence for CDS-1 (FlyBase ID: 1_9812_0).
+To obtain the sequence for CDS-1, select row 1 (red arrow) and then copy the protein sequence shown in the pop-up window (right).
+The “Size (aa)” column (circle) indicates how many amino acids (aa) are in each CDS (e.g., CDS-1 is 16 amino acids long).

 1. To setup the tblastn search, navigate to the NCBI BLAST website.